Blogs are the bread and butter of orthodox

 These reasons have some overlap, and while the latter reason is certainly valid, it

 shouldn't be the only reason.
-If you do a blog strictly for the SEO, your articles will
+If you do a blog strictly for SEO, your articles will

 end up being formulaic and mechanical, and you'll probably be disappointed by how